-This lecture commemorates the life of distinguished judge Sir Owen Woodhouse.
+The Woodhouse fellowship and associated lecture commemorates the life of distinguished judge Sir Owen Woodhouse.

-Sir Owen Woodhouse's compassion, generosity of spirit and social conscience were reflected in his work as President of the Court of Appeal, President of the Law Commission, and Chairman of the Royal Commission on Compensation for Injury that recommended a no-fault accident compensation scheme and laid the foundations for ACC.
+Sir Owen's compassion, generosity of spirit and social conscience were reflected in his work as President of the Court of Appeal, President of the Law Commission, and Chairman of the Royal Commission on Compensation for Injury that recommended a no-fault accident compensation scheme and laid the foundations for ACC.
 He made an immense contribution to New Zealand’s law and society.

-- 2022 - Professor Geoff McLay: "Sir Owen Woodhouse and the making of New Zealand Law" - watch here
+2022 - Professor Geoff McLay: "Sir Owen Woodhouse and the making of New Zealand Law" - watch here

-- 2019 - Susan St. John, CNZM, QSO: "Reflections on the Woodhouse Legacy for the 21st Century" - watch here
+2019 - Susan St. John, CNZM, QSO: "Reflections on the Woodhouse Legacy for the 21st Century" - watch here

-- 2018 - The Rt Hon Sir Geoffrey Palmer, KCMG, AC, QC: "A Retrospective on the Woodhouse Report—the vision, the performance and the future"
+2018 - The Rt Hon Sir Geoffrey Palmer, KCMG, AC, QC: "A Retrospective on the Woodhouse Report—the vision, the performance and the future"

 2017 - The Rt Hon Sir Kenneth Keith, ONZ, KBE: "Out of this nettle, danger, we pluck this flower, safety—promoting safety through national and international law" - watch here